AaronC81/parlour/README.md

   - The plugin/build system, which allows multiple Parlour plugins to generate RBIs for the same codebase.
 These are combined automatically as much as possible, but any other conflicts can be resolved manually through prompts.

+  - The parser, which can read an RBI and convert it back into a tree of generator objects.

 ## Why should I use this?